paultechguy/WinService.NetCore/README.md

 # WinService.NetCore

 This project was created to make spinning up new Windows Services fairly easy.
-The intention was to keep things simple, but still provide some of the basics that a servicie would require.
+The intention was to keep things simple, but still provide some of the basics that a service would require.

 The basic needs included in this Windows Service project are: